 In the current global climate of security ‘risk’, ‘Protective Security Services’ provision remains an ever-increasing popular service.
 Much ado with the levels of that service provision is focused on what is within ‘our’ control – and what is not!
 Standards of service are affected by the knowledge and experience of the advisors and managers of the company delivering the service to the same of those who they deploy on their behalf.
 With the huge differentials in the training and experience of those ‘advisors’, ‘managers’ and also those they deploy on their behalf from around the world, this ‘Control’ of security provision can be limited in the extreme.
+Should you want, you can go a person’s joy found at real money pokies.
 It can also be limited all the way to the top of government led operations.

 Many times, we witness government leaders experiencing incidents they should not be.
 In almost every instance the resulting situation was as a direct result of the standards of locally employed private security supporting the event being attended.
 Too much trust being placed in that local support with too little oversight and management of them creates an environment whereby the risk (read: exposure) to any action untoward is increased.